Korean Culture

 • If drinking with someone older or holding a higher status, show respect by turning your head slightly to the side while drinking.
 Avoid making direct eye contact or drinking straight ahead.

-Note: For years, Jinro Soju has been the world’s best-selling alcohol!
+Note:Ā For years,Ā Jinro SojuĀ has been the world’s best-selling alcohol!
 It might not be surprising, given that with 11.2 shots on average, Koreans are also the world’s biggest consumers of hard liquor.
 Haven’t been able to try it yet?
 Try it in Korea!

 Personal Space